sap-tutorials/Tutorials/tutorials/cp-integration-convert-message-structure/cp-integration-convert-message-structure.md

 [ACCORDION-BEGIN [Step 5: ](Explore resources)]

-In the process of defining a message map, you created or uploaded a lot of artifacts, like ```XMLs, XSDs```, scripts and message maps.
+In the process of defining a message map, you created or uploaded a lot of artifacts, like **XML**, **XSD**, scripts and message maps.

 You can find each of the artifacts under the __Resources view__.